 Free Charity Skydives!

-It's not too early to start planning your charity skydive for next year!
+It's never too early to start planning your charity skydive.
 The earlier you book, the more money you raise for your chosen charity.
 And why not raise money for charity whilst having fun at the same time!
 It is now very popular for people to do something quite out of the ordinary such as jumping from a perfectly good aeroplane to raise money for a worthwhile cause.
 Skydiving is considered an extreme sport, not something for the faint hearted and so worthy of you asking your friends and family to sponsor you!

 We provide 2 options when booking your charity skydive: